pantingpanda/pantingpanda.band/_posts/blogs/2017-09-16-WAI-ARIA-Roles.md

 ## Authoring ARIA Roles

-Web assisstive technologies, as mentioned above, rely heavily on the developers to author roles of different components to make the web accessibility.
+Web assistive technologies, as mentioned above, rely heavily on the developers to author roles of different components to make the web accessibility.
 Therefore, it is our responsibility to clearly define different aspects of the website through our markup.

 ## Landmark Roles